Why Are Requests For Plastic Surgery Reversals On The Rise?

 Other surgeries are going out of fashion, too.
 Also attributed to the Kardashian clan, and the white appropriation of Black features, the Brazilian butt lift (BBL) has the fastest growing uptake in the world compared to any other surgery.
 It’s also one of the most dangerous and deadly, with a mortality rate of one in 3,000 patients.

-Between 2015 and 2019, the number of BBL procedures increased by 90%.
-A BBL involves the transfer of fat from one part of the body to the bottom.
-The fat is processed, prepped, and then re-injected into the area, which is then closed by suture.
-It’s definitely not for the fainthearted.
-The hourglass shape has become a staple on TikTok, with the #BBL hashtag garnering more than 6.8 billion views, filled mostly with BBL 'before and after' shots.

-One of the many people who signed up for this popular tum-to-bum fat transfer is 26-year-old Grace*, a sex worker who spent years saving thousands of pounds to pay for the surgery.
-A BBL generally costs around $11,000 in Australia.
-"I travelled to Turkey to do it in 2018," says Grace, "because it’s cheaper even with the flights and the hotel to do it there.
+One of the many people who signed up for this popular tum-to-bum fat transfer is 26-year-old Grace*, a sex worker who spent years saving thousands to pay for the surgery.
+"I traveled to Turkey to do it in 2018," says Grace, "because it’s cheaper even with the flights and the hotel to do it there.
 I started getting self-conscious about how small my ass was and how thick that made my waist look, especially when I saw all these girls with huge asses online.
 I'm not gonna lie, I wanted the massive Kardashian ass so bad.
 It can be embarrassing being a Black girl with a flat ass.
 Men have always said stuff to me about it," she explains.

 Grace was soon faced with the reality of the situation.
 "I don’t recommend getting surgery that invasive when you’re so far from home," says Grace.
 "I’ve never felt so isolated and homesick and the recovery was really embarrassing.
 I was in a padded diaper and needed someone else to wipe for me."